-Claudia Rodriguez is an assistant policy analyst at RAND and a Ph.D. student at the Pardee RAND Graduate School.
-Her interests reside in education policy, underrepresented minorities in higher education, STEM education, mathematical and statistical modeling, and quantitative and qualitative research methodologies.
+Claudia Rodriguez is an assistant policy researcher at the RAND Corporation and a Ph.D. candidate at the Pardee RAND Graduate School.
+Her interests include education policy, underrepresented minorities in higher education, STEM (Science, Technology, Engineering and Mathematics) education, mathematical and statistical modeling, and quantitative and qualitative research methodologies.

-Rodriguez earned a M.S. in applied mathematics for the life and social sciences and a B.S. in mathematics from Arizona State University.
+Rodriguez earned an M.S. in applied mathematics for the life and social sciences and a B.S. in mathematics from Arizona State University.